martinstolu/Coffee_machine/README.md

 # Coffee Machine ☕
 A simple command-line Coffee Machine simulator built using Python.
-This project is part of the 100 Days of Code: Python Bootcamp by Dr. Angela Yu (Day 15).

 ## 💡 Features
 - Choose from espresso, latte, or cappuccino